Things To Do in Cork

 Cork attractions

-Just a 10 minute walk from The Address Cork, is Cork City’s newest shopping addition to the retail district.
+Just a 10 minute walk from The Address Cork, is Cork City’s retail district.
 Make it top of your things to do in Cork City.
-This pedestrianised street provides a range of retail outlets including: –
+This pedestrianised street provides a range of retail outlets including:

 - River Island